anish-lakkapragada/tricli/CLI_README.md

 tricli delete WORD
 ```

 where WORD is the word you want to delete.
 If WORD is not in the trie, then you will get a message saying that the operation failed.
+Note that if WORD is a prefix of other words in the trie, those other words will NOT get deleted.

 ## Search